cncf/tag-security/governance/roles.md

-New roles in this section are typically defined after someone has acted in that role for some time informally, then proposed as an on-going role by Pull Request which must be approved by a majority of Co-Chairs.
+New roles in this section are typically defined after someone has acted in that role for some time informally, then proposed as an on-going role by Pull Request which must be approved by a majority of Chairs.
 Process clarifications are welcome and PRs can be approved by any single Chair.

 Members fulfilling any Roles in SIG-Security are responsible for understanding